masakifukunishi/crypto-chart/README.md

     - MongoDB
     - mongoose
     - ws (WebSocket)
+    - Kraken REST API
-    - Kraken REST API, Kraken WebSockets API
+    - Kraken WebSockets API

 ### React
 Components are divided by feature, and data is fetched from the server side with custom hooks.